The bulge masses of TDE host galaxies and their scaling with black hole mass: Acknowledgements

 \section{Acknowledgements}

-We thank Joel Leja for helpful discussions about systematic uncertainties in the stellar population systhesis.
+We thank an anonymous referee for their comments that improved the manuscript, and Joel Leja for helpful discussions about systematic uncertainties in the stellar population systhesis.
 MN is supported by funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~948381) and by a Fellowship from the Alan Turing Institute.